 So should I treat it?
 Advice by some in the past has been it’s not serious so why bother treating it.
 It should be treated because it will generally spread, it will generally do considerable damage to your nail & you may pass it on to someone else.

 How do I treat it?
 Google treatments for fungal nails & you will find dozens of “cures”.
-There is no 100% guaranteed cure for fungal nails but the 3 best treatment options are
+There is no 100% guaranteed cure for fungal nails but the 3 main treatment options are:

 1. Topical treatments – they require daily or weekly application of a liquid to the nail.
 Results vary considerably & are really dependent on the degree of infection in the nail.
 Experience has shown that if the fungal infection is superficial then they may work.
-If the infection has passed through the nail or is under the nail, success is limited.
+If the infection has passed through the nail or is under the nail, success is limited – this is the case if the nail has become thickened.

-2. Oral tablets – tablets can be effective but have potential side effects on the liver & gut
+2. Oral tablets – they can be effective but have potential side effects on the liver & gut.

-3. Laser – it is our prime way of treating fungal infections that have passed through the nail or is under the nail.
-A simple procedure carried out over 2 or more visits & painless.
-Very effective in the majority of cases.
+3. Laser – it is our prime way of treating fungal infections.
+A simple, painless procedure carried out over 2 or more visits.
+Laser is very effective in the majority of cases.
+A short video can be seen demonstrating the laser process.